 How to make Pastry Cream

-The taste of classic pastry cream just can’t be beat; don’t even think of using a store bought vanilla in its place!
+The taste of classic pastry cream just can’t be beaten; don’t even think of using store-bought vanilla in its place!
 You’ll start by warming sweetened half and half on the stove to bring it to a good simmer.
-While it’s warming, whisk together egg yolks, sugar and cornstarch.
+While it’s warming, whisk together egg yolks, sugar, and cornstarch.
 You’re going to temper this mixture- meaning you’ll make it so you can add hot liquid to it without curdling the eggs.